LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 - Adherence to project roadmaps and timelines, with transparent and regular updates to the community.

 **Governance and Process Integration**
-- Seamless integration into the Decentralized Trust Foundation governance model, including the establishment of a Technical Steering Committee (TSC) and adherence to its project lifecycle guidelines.
+- Seamless integration into the LF Decentralized Trust's governance model, including the establishment of a Technical Steering Committee (TSC) and adherence to its project lifecycle guidelines.
 - Successful setup and use of Linux Foundation tools and processes, including CI/CD pipelines, issue tracking, and documentation hosting.